 As adults, we’ve seen what a lack of financial knowledge does to managing our finances.
-That’s why we need to teach our kids early on how to care for their cash, so they are less likely to make the financial mistakes that we did.
+That’s why we need to teach our kids early on how to care for money, so they are less likely to make the financial mistakes that we did.
 If you don’t talk about money, lessons learned and how to manage it, kids aren’t going to know either.
-Unfortunately we cannot rely on our schools either, since managing money and finances is only required teaching in three states.
-A lot of these lessons take time, but if done correctly can make the difference between being your kids best or worst role model when it come to their early financial education.
+Unfortunately we cannot rely on our schools either, since managing money and finances is only required teaching in a handful of states.
+A lot of these lessons take time and repetition, but if done correctly can make the difference between being your kids best or worst role model when it come to their early financial education.

 Too many kids think credit cards are free money.
 After all they see their parents use them to buy things, but rarely see the statements where the money has to be paid back.
 With interest.
 Take time to tell them how credit cards work and that it isn’t free money.
 Compare what $1000 is when you pay the credit card in full before the end of the month and when you take ten months to pay at 20% interest.
 Show kids the small print in credit card offers or statements.
 Tell them how to read the credit card statement and to understand the consequences of paying late.
 Explain all the different fees involved and how credit scores work.
 When you do use a credit card, let your children know why.